omsf/joint-demo/script.md

 Visual inspection will show you this this is a congeneric series based around a bi-heterocyclic core, with substitution of the heterocycle and elaborations at both ends.

-Our overarching goal is to asses how strongly each ligand binds to MCL1, but we also care if they'd have off-target effects.
-Here, we'll use OpenADMET's CLI to evaluate this ligand set against a series of CYP anti-targets.
+Our overarching goal is to asses how strongly each ligand binds to MCL1, but we also care if they'd have toxic off-target effects.
+Off-target effects fall under the bucket of adsorption, distribution, metabolism, excretion, and toxicity (ADMET).
+Here, we'll use OpenADMET's CLI to evaluate this ligand set against a series of CYP anti-targets, which are a class of proteins in the liver that may break down a drug molecule.
 A pass through our dataset at this stage isn't free, but it's relatively quick and cheap, almost certainly more efficient than trying to "fix" a series at a later stage, after lead optimization.